Nitrokey/nethsm/docs/developer-documentation.md

 00000000: b801 1380                                ....
 ```

-#### Install NetHSM system software
+#### Install NetHSM Software

-The NetHSM system software can be either installed manually on a hard disk drive, or with the guided installer.
+The NetHSM software can be either installed manually on a hard disk drive or with the guided installer.

 ##### Installing manually on hard disk drive